24 February 2017

 Departure times are 10.30am, 12pm, 1.30pm, 3pm and 4pm from the Long Street City Sightseeing ticket office.

 The Bo-Kaap Walk

 Colourful homes along the Bo-Kaap Walk route.
 (Image: City Sightseeing)

 This tour takes in the extraordinary and photogenic Bo-Kaap "Malay" quarter known for its brightly painted houses and narrow streets.
 Highlights include South Africa’s oldest mosque, the Auwal Masjid on Dorp Street.
 You will pass the Bo-Kaap Museum showcasing local Islamic heritage and culture, and get an introduction to traditional spicy Cape Malay food.
 The vibrant colours of the houses and steep alleys you will have you clicking away to capture the area's distinct character.
 From the highest vantage point, there are spectacular views of the city and Lion's Head.

-Departure times are 2pm and 4.15pm from the Long Street ticket office.
+Departure times are 10.30am, 1.30pm and 4pm (depart from the Long Street ticket office) from the Long Street ticket office.